kobeHub/kobehub.github.io/_posts/2023-02-16-macro-preprocess.md

 ## 1. #include and #include_next

 #include is the most common-used directive in c/c++.
 It just searches the file and add targeted file's content to current file.
 Normally, we include all header files(.h and .hpp) in our source files (.cc, .cpp, .cxx).
-Basic usage:
+Basic usage:∞

 ```c++
 #include <path-spec>